DinosaursAreCute/Dinos_Better_Desktop_Controls/README.md

 # Dinos_Better_Desktop_Controls
-A small AHK sript to switch desktops via the windows + numbers key.
+A collection of Autohotkey scripts that enhance the windows experience.
 #### Workspaces — AutoHotkey

 | Shortcut | Action |